elementor/elementor/docs/core/base/document.md

 } );
 ```

+Once it's registered, it will appear in the templates list: WP Admin > Templates > Add New.

-On registering, the URL to create new Article document is available at:
+Then the URL to create a new Article document is available at:
 ```php
 $create_url = Article::get_create_url();
 ```